 11 Incredible Sukkot You'll Love

-Sukkot, the Festival of Booths, begins Wednesday, October 4, at sundown.
-Jews the world over are constructing their own sukkot (the plural of sukkah), which are temporary, walled, outdoors structures with a view of the sky - and we're rounding up a few especially impressive versions.
-Are there any really cool ones we've missed?
-Comment and let us know!
+As Jews the world over construct their own sukkahs - temporary, walled, outdoors structures with a view of the sky - we've rounded up a few especially impressive versions.

 Sukkot in Jerusalem: A Precarious Balance

 Jerusalem is home to a unique type of sukkah: precarious and cantilevered, they hang off the sides of buildings – and between the two Jerusalems, one above, one below.

 Many communities still need our help In that spirit, here are a couple of ideas you can do with your kids, also with what you probably already have at home.

 Do Jews celebrate Halloween?
 Well, it depends on whom you ask.
 Reform Jews seem to be particularly divided on the subject of celebrating the spooky holiday.